seci-nect/electrum-polis/docs/elextrumx-mainnet-setup.md

 # or less /data/log/current
 ```

-Wait some time, when electrumx sync with polisd and
+Wait some time, when electrumx sync with secid and
 starts listen on client ports.
 It can be seen on `/data/log/current`.